RussellMDavis/Diabetes-Uncertainty-Vis-Idea/README.md

-Linked Views for Tracking Daily Diabetes Measurements (found at https://russbdavis.github.io/04-MapsAndViews/)
+Linked Views for Tracking Daily Diabetes Measurements (found at https://RussellMDavis.github.io/Diabetes-Uncertainty-Vis-Idea/)
 ===
+Summary:

+Type 1 Diabetes is often managed using a Continuous Glucose Monitor, which has proven to be more effective than most other available tools.
+However, CGM software lacks effective visualization and does not properly capture the uncertainty inherent in biological readings.
+This set of visualizations is intended to address both concerns.

 USERS NOTE: THE DIAGRAMS ARE LINED UP BEST AND MOST EASILY VIEWED WHEN THE BROWSER IS SET AT 80% MAGNIFICATION.

 Managing Type 1 Diabetes is a life-long task that requires significant time investment for those with the condition.
 Effective